This 1759 etching by Giuseppe Vasi shows what at the time was a very modern hospital which was built in 1729 for the cure of

 opened a small hospital near S. Benedetto in Piscinula which was specifically dedicated to curing these diseases.
 The activity of this hospital was supported by Cardinal Pier Marcellino Corradini who in 1723 convinced the newly elected Pope Benedict XIII to build a larger hospital.

-The design of the new building was commissioned to Filippo Raguzzini, the Pope's preferred architect, who knew him while he was legate in Benevento, a small papal enclave in the Kingdom of Naples.
+The design of the new building was commissioned to Filippo Raguzzini, the Pope's preferred architect, who knew him while he was Archbishop of Benevento, a small papal enclave in the Kingdom of Naples.
 Raguzzini was looked down on by the Roman architects and after the death of the Pope in 1730, his activity is recorded only for the small church of Madonna del Divino Amore.
 Today some of its works, e.g. the houses opposite S. Ignazio are positively assessed by art historians.

 (left) Corridor of the ward; (right) ancient column and XVIIIth century baths in one of the courtyards